CCPA vs GDPR Differences Explained (2026 Guide)

 GDPR is "Opt-In" (Privacy by Default).

-Before a business can collect your data or place non-essential tracking cookies on your device in Europe, they must ask for your explicit consent.
-You have to actively check a box or click "Accept" (Opt-In) before data collection begins.
+Before a business can collect your data or place non-essential tracking cookies on your device in Europe, they generally must ask for your consent.
+Under the GDPR, consent has to be freely given and the controller must "be able to demonstrate that the data subject has consented"; the request must be "clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language" (Article 7 GDPR).
+In practice a user actively checks a box or clicks "Accept" (Opt-In) before non-essential data collection begins — and can withdraw that consent at any time.
 This is why our cookie policy generator is crucial for EU traffic.

 CCPA is "Opt-Out" (Collection by Default).

-In California, a business can collect your data by default without asking permission beforehand.
-However, they must clearly disclose what they are collecting and provide an easy, obvious way for you to say "Do Not Sell or Share My Personal Information" (Opt-Out).
+In California, a business can generally collect your data by default without asking permission beforehand.
+However, it must clearly disclose what it collects and provide an easy way to exercise "the right to opt-out of the sale or sharing of their personal information" (California Attorney General) — usually via a "Do Not Sell or Share My Personal Information" link.

 3. Who Do These Laws Apply To?